asikist/nnc/README.md

 NODEC is a novel method that controls dynamical systems that describe the evolution and interactions of networked components.
 We refer to these components as state variables on a graph.
-A graph consists of nodes that are conncected with edges.
+A graph consists of nodes that are connected with edges.
 Each node is assigned a state variable value, and this value evolves through time according to some interaction rules that are described in the form of an ordinary differential equation.
 External control signals may be applied to a subset of nodes to guide the evolution of the system towards a target state.